Kate Remembered

 Kate Remembered is a book released on July 11, 2003 by A. Scott Berg, which tells the story, life, and his experiences with actress Katharine Hepburn.
 The book was released 12 days after Hepburn's death at 96 on June 29.
 The book received mixed reviews.

 Synopsis

-Published within days of her death at 96, this life of Katharine Hepburn is able to take her to her final hours, following her career from her aristocratic, fresh-faced, and slightly audacious youth to her extreme old age.
-A. Scott Berg knew Hepburn for the last 20 years of her life, and his book is not only the biography of a beloved actress but a tribute to a friend to whom she told the truth about her life, including her great loves and pet hates, with an eye to its eventual publication.
+Published within days of her death at 96, this life of Katharine Hepburn is able to take her to her final hours, following her career from youth to old age.
+A. Scott Berg knew Hepburn for the last 20 years of her life, and his book is not only the biography of the actress but a tribute to a friend to whom she told the truth about her life, including her loves and pet hates, with an eye to its eventual publication.

 Friendship with Hepburn

 Berg was a personal friend of Hepburn, after meeting her in 1983.
 He told her he wanted to write a biography about her life and she helped him, providing information about her life.
 Berg told Hepburn he would release the book after her death.